Taiwolawal/DevSecOps-CICD/README.md

 Setting up our CI pipeline, we will want to embed security checks in our software development lifecycle (SDLC) such as our CICD pipeline

 # Secret scanning
-There are different tools that can be used to scan for sensitive data in our code.
+Different tools can be used to scan for sensitive data in our code.
 We will be using gitleaks to check any hardcoded data

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/8acfde66-ee93-440e-905e-865d0b48bc23)